micro-api/micro-api/README.md

 ## Extending

-Micro API does not dictate anything about pagination, filtering, limiting fields, or sorting, since these are extraneous concerns.
-The `@meta` object **MAY** contain hints on what queries can be appended to GET requests.
-For example:
+Micro API does not specify anything about pagination, filtering, sparse fields, sorting, etc, since these may be coupled with the implementation of the application protocol.
+For example, the `@meta` object **MAY** contain hints on what queries can be appended to GET requests:

 ```json
 {